-It can be easy to think of adolescent children as young adults
+It can be easy to think of adolescent children as young adults who have a developed sense of right and wrong, impulse control, and decision-making skills.
 The truth, however, is that these are still children who need guidance and support from the adults in their lives.

 It is also important to understand that the overwhelming majority of adolescents with problematic sexual behavior will not grow up to be an adult sexual offender with proper education and treatment.

-Concerning adolescent sexual behavior includes\:
+Concerning adolescent sexual behavior includes:

 - An interest in much younger children

 - Public masturbation

-- Spending time on sexualized websites
+- Spending time on sexualized websites.

-\ According to the NCSBY - see their web resources for parents here.
+According to research by the NCSBY - see their web resources for parents here.

-- Encourage your child to keep open lines of communication with you concerning their sexual history and any questions they may have on sex. - Speak with your child about teens who sexually abuse other teens.
-Discuss that this can be as subtle as a person who keeps touching them after being told to stop, to forced sexual acts. - Continue to be vigilant of their sports teams, relationships with teammates, and social media use.
+Encourage your child to keep open lines of communication with you concerning their sexual history and any questions they may have on sex.

+Speak with your child about teens who sexually abuse other teens.
+Discuss that this can be as subtle as a person who keeps touching them after being told to stop, to forced sexual acts.

+Continue to be vigilant of their sports teams, relationships with teammates, and social media use.

 The number one treatment factor related to stopping further problematic sexual behavior is caregiver involvement.
-Having the tools to recognize these signs will go a long way in the treatment of a child and the protection of the children around them.\
+Having the tools to recognize these signs will go a long way in the treatment of a child and the protection of the children around them.

-\ Suggested in research by the NCSBY which can be found here.
+Suggested in research by the NCSBY which can be found here.

-HOW TO TALK WITH YOUR HIGH SCHOOL AGED ADOLESCENT ABOUT PHYSICAL ABUSE
+HOW TO TALK WITH YOUR MIDDLE SCHOOL YOUTH ABOUT PHYSICAL ABUSE